 An instance of this vulnerability consists of two syntactically similar constructs such that the inadvertent substitution of one for the other may result in a program which is accepted by the compiler but does not reflect the intent of the author.

-The examples given in TR 24772-1 Section 6.25 are not problems in Ada because of Ada's strong typing and because an assignment is not an expression in Ada.
+The examples given in subclause 6.25 of TR 24772-1 are not problems in Ada because of Ada's strong typing and because an assignment is not an expression in Ada.

 In Ada, a type-conversion and a qualified expression are syntactically similar, differing only in the presence or absence of a single character: